Learning objectives

 Capabilities for strategy crafting

-- Strategic thinking relies on deep understanding of business and creativity to harness knowledge
+Strategic thinking relies on deep understanding of the business and creativity to harness that knowledge.
+This goes beyond analytical knowledge to include:

-- Those with expertise often notice things others miss and seize emerging opportunities
+- Those with deep expertise often notice subtle patterns and opportunities that others miss

-- Intimate knowledge enables identification of critical issues
+- This intimate knowledge enables proper diagnosis of critical issues (first element of good strategy kernel)

-- Crucial to spend time making current strategy work effectively
+- Most of the time should be spent making the current strategy work effectively (convergence periods)

-- Know when change is necessary vs. when to persist with current approach
+- The skill lies in knowing when change is necessary versus when to persist with the current approach

-- Identify trends and patterns in organizational behavior and performance
+Ability to identify trends and patterns in organizational behavior, market dynamics, and performance:

 - Use past experiences to inform future decisions and strategies